 Learn how to freeze tofu, for a delicious crumbly texture that’s perfect for tacos!
 Then go and make these scrumptious tofu tacos!

-The tacos themselves aren’t frozen.
+I initially named this post “frozen tofu tacos.”
+But the tacos themselves aren’t frozen.
 Frozen tacos not involving chocolate don’t appeal all that much to me.
 And no, the tofu is no longer frozen when you make it into a taco, but “thawed tofu tacos” sounded like a weird title.
 And finally, the freezing step in this recipe has nothing to do with convenience or long term storage, though that might be an incidental benefit.
 The texture of tofu changes when you freeze it.
-If you fall into the group of people that avoid tofu for not being fond of the texture, this just might be the tofu recipe for you.
+If you fall into the group of people that avoid tofu for not being fond of the texture, this just might be the tofu recipe for you!

 Learn how to freeze tofu, for a delicious crumbly texture that's perfect for tacos!
 Then go and make these scrumptious tofu tacos!